redhat-cip/dci-openshift-agent/docs/acm.md

 ## Hypershift configuration

-> ⚠️ Currently hypershift is experimental, only the hosted cluster of type "none" is supported
+> ⚠️ Currently, Hypershift only supports the "kvirt" hosted cluster type.

 1. A Hub cluster is deployed with support for ACM.
 It can be achieved by setting `enable_acm=true` during an OCP deployment.
 Please see the example of an [ACM Hub pipeline](#acm-hub-pipeline).
+1. The Hub cluster must have the CNV and metallb operators installed.
+1. The OCP release images for the HCP cluster will be mirrored to the same registry path as the Hub cluster images.
 1. The kubeconfig file of the Cluster Hub is exported as HUB_KUBECONFIG: `export HUB_KUBECONFIG=/<kubeconfig_path>`
 1. Define the deployment settings for the new Hosted Cluster instance.
 See the example of an [ACM Hypershift Pipeline](#acm-hypershift-pipeline).
   1. As part of the installation, the agent will deploy a MetalLB instance in L2 mode.
 The variable `metallb_ipaddr_pool_l2` with the range of IPs for the LoadBalancer is required and can be defined at the pipeline or inventory.